neonite2217/python-projects/README.md

 2. Navigate to the project directory: cd python-projects

-3. Install any necessary dependencies(I've mention in requirements.txt whereever required): pip install -r requirements.txt
+3. Install any necessary dependencies(I've mention where-ever required): pip install -r requirements.txt

+Ensure you have Python 3.x installed on your system.
+If not, download it from the official Python website (https://www.python.org/downloads/) and install it.
+As all the projects require it.
+Also pip3 / python3 are commands for Linux/ Mac OS while Windows OS users can just ignore that 3 in the end.

 ## Usage